Eric Drummond, 7th Earl of Perth

 James Eric Drummond, 7th Earl of Perth, (Note: Eric Drummond was the 13th Duke of Perth in the Jacobite peerage and the 16th descendant of the lineage established by the creation of the Earldom of Perth in 1605.
 However, he was only the 7th Earl of Perth to hold a recognised peerage because of the forfeiture of the peerage from 1716 to 1853 by the attainder of the 4th Earl's heir.)
 (17 August 1876 – 15 December 1951), was a British politician and diplomat who was the first Secretary-General of the League of Nations from 1920 to 1933.

-Quiet and unassuming, he succeeded in building an effective international staff.
-However he failed to resolve major international disputes because of pressure from Britain and France, the most powerful League members.
+He succeeded in building an effective international staff but failed to resolve major international disputes, because of pressure from Britain and France, the most powerful League members.
 He moved on to become British Ambassador to Italy (1933–1939) and then the chief adviser on foreign publicity in the Ministry of Information (1939–1940).
 In 1946, he became deputy leader of the Liberal Party in the House of Lords.

 Early life and career

 Family

 Drummond was born into the Scottish nobility, the Chiefs of Clan Drummond.
 His father was James David Drummond, 10th Viscount Strathallan (1839–1893), an army officer of Machany in Perthshire who had three children with his second wife, Margaret Smythe, the daughter of William Smythe of Methven Castle in Perthshire.
 James Eric Drummond was the eldest and the only son but Drummond had two half-sisters and one half-brother, William Huntley Drummond, from his father's first marriage to Ellen Thornhill.

 Drummond's brother William succeeded their father as Viscount Strathallan in 1893 and, in 1902, succeeded their seventh-cousin-twice-removed, George Drummond, 5th Earl of Perth, to become the 6th Earl of Perth.
 In 1910 William sold the ancestral Strathmore Estates at Strathallan, Tullibardine, and Machany, which comprised 7,322 acres to industrialist Sir James Roberts, 1st Baronet.

-Following William's death on 20 August 1937, Eric Drummond suceeded as 7th Earl of Perth and 12th Viscount Strathallan; he also inherited the titles Lord Drummond of Cargill and Stobhall, Lord Maderty, Lord Drummond of Cromlix, Hereditary thegn of Lennox, Hereditary Steward of Menteith and Strathearn and Chief of Clan Drummond.
+Following William's death on 20 August 1937, Eric Drummond succeeded as 7th Earl of Perth and 12th Viscount Strathallan; he also inherited the titles Lord Drummond of Cargill and Stobhall, Lord Maderty, Lord Drummond of Cromlix, Hereditary thegn of Lennox, Hereditary Steward of Menteith and Strathearn and Chief of Clan Drummond.

 He was raised in a Presbyterian family but converted to Catholicism in 1903.
 That became a hindrance during his career when Prime Minister Ramsay MacDonald vetoed his appointment as ambassador at Washington in 1933.
 His conversion was most likely caused by his wish to marry a Catholic, the Hon.
 Angela Mary Constable-Maxwell (1877–1965), the daughter of Marmaduke Constable-Maxwell, 11th Lord Herries of Terregles and Hon.
 Angela Mary Charlotte Fitzalan-Howard (daughter of the 1st Baron Howard of Glossop), which he did on 20 April 1904.
 They had four children: